filecoin-project/specs/proofs.md

-# Filecoin Proofs
+# Proofs

 ## Overview

-The Filecoin protocol uses cryptographic proofs to ensure the two following features:
+The Filecoin protocol uses cryptographic proofs to ensure the two following guarantees:

 - **Storage Based Consensus**: Miners' power in the consensus is proportional to their amount of storage.
-Miner increase their power by collecting users' data in sectors
+Miner increase their power by proving that they are dedicating unique storage to the network.
 - **Verifiable Storage Market**: Miners must be proving that they are dedicating unique physical space for each copy of the clients data through a period of time.

 We briefly describe the three main Filecoin proofs: